arrow_icon

 • Is properly aligned and is incomplete occlusion with the opposing tooth

-• Can be easily cleaned
+• It can be easily cleaned

-If your dentist has recommended the removal of one of your wisdom teeth, and you continue to avoid it, then there are higher chances of development of the following problems:
+If your dentist has recommended the removal of one of your wisdom teeth and you continue to avoid it, then there are higher chances of development of the following problems:

-• Tooth Crowding – in some cases, the eruption of wisdom teeth exerts pressure on the existing teeth, leading to crowding and misalignment.
+• Tooth Crowding – In some cases, the eruption of wisdom teeth exerts pressure on the existing teeth, leading to crowding and misalignment.
 This situation is corrected by removing wisdom teeth and creating space for re-alignment through orthodontic treatment.

 The Final Word